mcneel/developer.rhino3d.com/_samples/rhinopython/make-circle-with-rhinocommon.md

 ---
-title: Make a Circle with Rhinocommon
+title: Make a Circle with RhinoCommon
 description:  This sample creates a circle without using functions in the rhinoscript package.
 authors: ['Dale Fugier']
 author_contacts: ['dale']